yosun/vrjamentriesblurbs/NumberTheStars/NumberTheStars.md

 The core gameplay mechanics relies on connecting the dots to advance, with gaze selection also of select "special" scene objects (such as pulsating nebulas that give you a different "starview").
 Upon completing a constellation, the materialized mesh may be interactive - a trigger to magically-appear other things, or a door, or a monster!

 ## Innovation:
 UI: 2D overlay gaze cursor with tiny hover-text tooltips.
-Spatial-hotspots, such as looking up or down trigger different game events.
+Both wide area and targeted Spatial-hotspots, such as looking up or down trigger different game events - or look-tapping at specific objects do other things.
+Float-in-space symmetrical interface.

 Walking: "Look where you want to walk" - then tap and hold the side touchpad to walk (after you finish tracing an animal in Freeform mode).

 Flying: Traverse via star-pull!
 (You'll see!)

 Gameplay: I've searched, but I'm surprised that I'm the first(?) to create a head-motion (or even gyroscope-based) 3D dot to dot game, where you trace the contours from your perspective, similar to how constellations are named.
-This is also the first create-the-world-type rails game that uses the dot-to-dot method.
+If that's true, then this is also the first create-the-world-type rails game that uses the dot-to-dot method.

+Intuitive audio clues: using headphones, you can hear the star-ping for the next thing to trace

 Bonus: When you complete the 3 levels in the current Story Mode, you will find a very-readable cylindrical scrolling credits scene, that you read by spinning around on your chair!
-This credit also contains "in-line hotspots" that you can gaez-tap to trigger.
+This credit also contains targeted "in-line hotspots" that you can geze-tap to trigger.

 ---